This guidance applies to all election campaigning in Wales.

 Campaigners should prioritise their own security in addition to public health, for example by keeping within sight of each other, while maintaining 2m distance.

 Campaigners are allowed to install / erect stakeboards.
-Permission must have been provided from the landowner involved and campaigners should check with their party office for details on how permission is sought.
+Permission must have been provided and campaigners should check with their party office for details on how permission is sought.

 Campaigners should follow the guidance on how to minimise the risk of exposure to, or spread of, coronavirus at all times, including on the use of face coverings, and hand hygiene.

 People are generally not permitted to meet indoors, other than with their household or support bubble.
-Therefore Hustings and public meetings, as well as planning meetings, should take place remotely.
-Street stalls, and outdoor meetings of more than 6 people, are not permitted as there are reasonably practicable alternatives.
+Therefore hustings and public meetings, as well as planning meetings, should take place remotely.
+Street stalls or outdoor meetings will be permitted but no more than 30 people are allowed to gather as part of any such organised activity.
+Campaigners should follow the guidance on how to minimise the risk of exposure to, or spread of, coronavirus at all times.

 Travel between Wales and England is permitted but campaigners must ensure they follow the rules applicable in the relevant part of England or Wales.

-Apart from in the circumstances described above, campaigners should avoid travelling in a car with anyone beyond their household or support bubble.
+Apart from in the circumstances described above, campaigners should avoid travelling in a car with anyone beyond their household, extended household or support bubble.
 This includes transporting electors to polling stations.

 Collection of postal ballots